How to Photograph the Las Vegas Sphere: Best Angles, Settings & Shooting Spots (2026)

 4. High Roller Observation Wheel

-5. Eastward-Facing Strip Hotel Room Window
+5. East-Facing Strip Hotel Room Window

 Camera Settings for the Las Vegas Sphere